iegomez/mosquitto-go-auth/README.md

 #### Build

 Building the project is fairly simple given that you meet the requirements.
-Just ran this command:
+Just run this command:

 ```
 go build -buildmode=c-shared -o go-auth.so